Sam Winchester: Yeah. Good luck killing Death. (beat) Remember when we used to just...hunt wendigos? How simple things were?

 A sub-trope of the Sorting Algorithm of Evil.
 That trope is about when individual villains become So Last Season as the heroes start facing new, more powerful enemies.
-This trope is about when this happens to an entire breed of villains
+This trope is about when this happens to an entire breed of villains.

 For example, suppose there's a TV series called Spirit Hunters where a team of paranormal investigators travel around the country fighting malicious ghosts.
 This lasts them for two or three seasons, but after a while the ghosts start to get a little dull and repetitive, so the writers decide to shock the audience and have what looked like an ordinary haunting turn out to be a demonic possession.
 The demon adversary is more vicious, more dangerous, and has lots of cool Hellfire special effects surrounding it.
 The audience loves it.

 So, as the series goes into season four, the Spirit Hunters start facing more and more demons, maybe even fighting against a demon Big Bad.
 It eventually gets to a point where there are only a couple episodes each season dealing with ghosts; the rest of the time it's demons, demons, demons.
 And stay tuned for the season finale, where our heroes fight Lucifer himself!

 Congratulations ghosts, you've just been replaced by bad guys with a higher Villain Pedigree.

 - Particularly obvious in JoJo's Bizarre Adventure, since the nature of the Big Bads changes with each part of the story.
-In Part 1, "Phantom Blood," the Big Bad is vampire Dio Brando, who's created an army of zombie Mooks.
-In Part 2, "Battle Tendency," vampires have been relegated to Mook status, while the Pillar Men (the creators of vampires, and far more powerful) take on the role of main antagonists.
-In Part 3, "Stardust Crusaders," Dio (still a vampire) returns as the Big Bad, but almost all of his vampire abilities are ignored in favor of a new fighting system based on "Stands," and almost all of his underlings are humans who also possess the Stand ability.
+In Part 1, "Phantom Blood", the Big Bad is vampire Dio Brando, who's created an army of zombie Mooks.
+In Part 2, "Battle Tendency", vampires have been relegated to Mook status, while the Pillar Men (the creators of vampires, and far more powerful) take on the role of main antagonists.
+In Part 3, "Stardust Crusaders", Dio (still a vampire) returns as the Big Bad, but almost all of his vampire abilities are ignored in favor of a new fighting system based on "Stands", and almost all of his underlings are humans who also possess the Stand ability.
 And from Part 4 onward, vampires and all related beings are completely absent, with human Stand users being the only villains.

 - At the start of Dragon Ball, pretty much all villains were either wild animals or human beings (well, human beings and whatever the hell Pilaf was).
 However, starting with the Demon King Piccolo arc, there were pretty much no human characters left who could give Goku a challenge, so Akira Toriyama made all future Big Bads demons, aliens, androids, or something equally inhuman.
 Almost any conflict between Goku and a human martial artist after that point is a downright humiliating Curb-Stomp Battle.

 - The Magical Girl type Monsters of the Week in Lyrical Nanoha were quickly regulated to easily-dealt-with distraction status by the half-way point of the first season as the series moved to battles against other mages and knights, armies of Anti-Magic-protected Mecha-Mooks, and different kinds of Super Soldiers.
-When one such monster showed up in first Nanoha StrikerS Sound Stage, it was treated as something for the rookies to practice what they learned in training on.
+When one such monster showed up in the first Magical Girl Lyrical Nanoha StrikerS Sound Stage, it was treated as something for the rookies to practice what they learned in training on.

 - Superman, as well as most other superheroes created during The Golden Age of Comic Books, started off their careers fighting ordinary human criminals, Nazi soldiers or even just factory owners who didn't treat their employees right.
 Having a superhero fight an equally powerful supervillain was originally a rare, though very exciting, event.
 It wasn't until the Silver Age that superhero/supervillain conflicts became the staple of superhero comics.

 - Some of the Silver Age villains that Daredevil fought have been forgotten or turned into a Harmless Villain when Daredevil became Darker and Edgier in the 80s, especially when Bullseye and Kingpin became Daredevil's Arch-Nemesis.
-Some villains like Mr. Fear and Purple Man have been updated to fit this new Dark Age, but others, especially Stilt-Man have been left behind.
+Some villains like Mr. Fear and Purple Man have been updated to fit this new Dark Age, but others, especially Stilt-Man, have been left behind.

 - Charmed changed its Villain Pedigree fast.
 When the series started, while many different kinds of supernatural villains would turn up, the principle baddies the Charmed Ones were supposed to face were warlocks, evil witches who steal the powers of good witches.
 However, by the end of the very first season the main warlock antagonists had been killed off, and a pair of demons ended up taking center stage during the season finale.
 Warlocks would still appear after this, but far less frequently as time went by, while demons would appear more and more often.
 By the end they made up something like 90% of all bad guys on the show.